Wednesday 3.7.2019 in Latest Developments in Afghanistan Country Page

 Additionally, journalists continue to be threatened, beaten up and insulted when they attempt to carry out their media work.
 In its April 2019 monthly report Nai found that “Along with the threats made by the government’s opponents or unidentified armed men, a large portion of violence against journalists are made by the governmental forces and authorities.”

-On 22nd April 2019, Abdullah Khanjani, 1TV Editor-in-Chief, was allegedly beaten up and temporary arrested by the Presidents Protective Service (PPS) in Kabul.
+On 22nd April 2019, AK, a journalist was allegedly beaten up and temporary arrested by the Presidents Protective Service (PPS) in Kabul.
 The incident took place while the journalist as planning to attend an official session at the Government Media Information Center in Kabul.
-Following condemnation of the abuses against Khanjani, the Presidential Palace officials apologised during a press conference held at 1TV and also promised to further investigate the incident and promised that the perpetrators will be punished.
-The Attorney General has announced that Khanjani’s case has been registered at the Attorney General for further investigation.
+Following condemnation of the abuses against AK, the Presidential Palace officials apologised during a press conference held at 1TV and also promised to further investigate the incident and promised that the perpetrators will be punished.
+The Attorney General has announced that AK's case has been registered at the Attorney General for further investigation.

 Abdul Mujeeb Khalvatgar, Nai Managing Director said: